canonical/starlark/doc/safety.md

 ### How to test memory safety

 All the above declarations are good in theory but to achieve safety we must test this model against reality.
-Don't be surprised if you've missed something!
+Don't be surprised if you've missed something.

 Say we've written a builtin called `myAwesomeBuiltin`.
 To test its memory safety, use the `startest` package, create a new test instance as detailed below and make sure to *require* the `MemSafe` flag to tell the instance to test for memory safety.